 For the gravy:

-- Place the first five ingredients for the meatballs in a bowl.
-Grind the spices, and add them to the meat mixture.
+- Place the ingredients for the meatballs in a bowl, aside from the coconut oil.
 Thoroughly mix the meat until all of the ingredients are combined.

-- Heat a skillet over medium-high heat.
-Form 1-inch balls with the meat mixture, placing them in the hot skillet.
+- Heat the coconut oil in a skillet over medium-high heat.
+Form 1-inch balls with the meat mixture, and when the oil is hot, placing the meatballs in the skillet.
 (I did this in two batches).
 Cook the meatballs until they are a deep brown on the bottom, and turn them, cooking the opposite side until brown.
 Remove cooked meatballs from skillet and set aside.

-- For gravy: Using the same skillet that had the meatballs (the meatball drippings should still be in the skillet), sauteé the mushrooms.
+- For gravy: Using the same skillet that had the meatballs (the meatball drippings should still be in the skillet), sauteé the mushrooms, stirring occassionally.

 - Once the mushroom have a nice sear, turn the heat to medium and pour the broth into the pan.
 Scrape the pan to get the flavor of the meatballs incorporated into the gravy.
 The broth should begin to simmer.

 - In a small bowl, whisk the arrowroot powder into 1 tablespoon cold water.
 Add the mixture to the skillet.
-Pour in the almond milk, and add the salt and pepper.
+Pour in milk or choice, and add the salt and pepper.
 Allow the gravy to simmer for at least 5 more minutes, until it begins to thicken.
 Add the meatballs back in.
 Cook for 1-2 more minutes, coaking each meatball in gravy.

 - Sprinkle with parsley and serve hot.
-Great on their own as an appetizer but a good main dish when served also good over mash sweet potatoes, cauliflower mashers, and/or simple steamed kale.
+Great on their own as an appetizer but a good main dish when served also good over spaghetti squash.